An island of spiritual hedonism

 - Credit cards are mostly used at upscale places, so you’ll need to carry cash for most restaurants, shops and services.

 - You’ll seldom be far away from an ATM and/or a place to exchange money.
 Usually, it’s cheapest to withdraw money in baht.
-Because of fees, try to limit your amount of withdrawals and go for your daily max each time.
+Because of fees, try to limit your number of withdrawals and go for your daily max each time.

 - With a few well-respected hospitals, clinics and dentists on the island, help is never too far away should you have any medical issues while visiting Koh Phangan.
 For really serious stuff, Koh Samui or Surat Thani have better facilities.